Computing Results of Inverse Solution

 Load Z-Score factors files

-Try to reload the Z-Score factors from existing files.
+Try reloading the Z-Score factors from existing files.
 Files should match the inverse name and regularization, and of course, subjects' names.

 Ranking